-The directors are satisfied that the Company has adequate resources to continue for a period of 12 months from the date of this report.
+The directors are satisfied that the Company has access to adequate resources to continue for a period of 12 months from the date of this report.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.

-Daryn Robinson Chairman 22 April 2020
+Daryn Robinson Chairman 11 June 2021